ydax/lovecentraltexas/README.md

 # Love Central Texas

-A yarn workspace monorepo containing a NextJS React app and a Genkit/MCP AI quin, both deployed on Firebase.
+A yarn workspace monorepo containing a NextJS React app and Quin (a Genkit/MCP AI agent), both deployed on Firebase.

 ## Project Information